hgryoo/cubrid-manual/en/install.rst

         ::

-            tar xvfz CUBRID-10.1.0.7663-1ca0ab8-Linux.x86_64.tar.gz /home1/cub_user/
+            tar xvfz CUBRID-10.0.0.0181-linux.x86_64.tar.gz /home1/cub_user/

         CUBRID directory is created under /home1/cub_user/ and files are created under CUBRID directory.

     **Specifying Environment Variables**

     #.
-Add below environment variables to a shell script which is run automatically and located under the home directory of a user.
+Add below environment variables to a shell script which is run automatically and located under the home direcoty of a user.

-        You may have to create a directory for **$CUBRID_DATABASES**.
-You can designate any directory you have enough permission.

-        The below is an example to add environment variables to .bash_profile when you run on the bash shell.
+        The below is an example to add environemt variables to .bash_profile when you run on the bash shell.

         ::

             export CUBRID=/home1/cub_user/CUBRID
             export CUBRID_DATABASES=$CUBRID/databases

     #.
-Add CUBRID JDBC library file name to the **CLASSPATH** environment variable.
+Add CUBRID JDBC library file name to the CLASSPATH environment variable.

         ::

             export CLASSPATH=$CUBRID/jdbc/cubrid_jdbc.jar:$CLASSPATH

     #.
-Add CUBRID bin directory to **PATH** environment variables.
+Add CUBRID bin directory to PATH environment variables.

         ::